88-Pallav/git-intermediate/README.md

     Golden rule: Only combine files of the same topic to one commit.

-    To decide what to include and what not to we need to go to the patch level:
+    To decide what changes to include and what not to, we need to go to the patch level:

     git add -p file_name
     (Here git will ask, We have to use 'y' for add and 'n' for leave)

 b.
 Compose a 'good' commit message

-    Subject: Cncise summary of what happened (< 80 Characters) Body = more detailed explanation
+    Subject: Concise summary of what happened (< 80 Characters) Body = more detailed explanation
-    - difference from before
+    - Difference from before
     - Reason for changes
     - Anything to watchout for